turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 ## Unicorns Are White

-That covers our first requirement.
 The next requirement says that unicorns are usually white, but can be any color.
 That sounds like more than one requirement, so let's focus on the first part.

+### Testing Color

+Let's see that a Unicorn is white when we haven't specified any other color:

 ```ruby
 class UnicornTest < Minitest::Test